43ravens/NEMO_Nowcast/docs/architecture/index.rst

 * the occasional need in the maintenance of a nowcast system to stop and restart the manager
 * etc.

+A "scheduler" process is also available to launch workers at specified times.
+Scheduled workers are used only for special circumstances (typically downloading atmospheric forcing model products).
+Most workers are launched by the manager process in response to system state events.
+The scheduler is also a long-running process.
+It periodically checks the system clock and launches workers when their scheduled time to run is reached.

 The :py:obj:`NEMO_Nowcast` package provides Python modules that implement:

 * the message broker: :py:mod:`nemo_nowcast.message_broker`